ian-antking/cv/README.md

 ## Experience

+  ### Junior Software Engineer - BBC Platform (August 2019 - Present)
+  I am part of the Universal Content team at BBC Platform.
+In this role I am developing solutions for handling the metadata for BBC content.

   ### Coding Mentor - Manchester Codes (April 2019 - Present)
   I am currently working part time with Manchester Codes.
 This involves supporting students with coding and any issues that may arise with the development environment.